choldgraf/textbook-jekyll/README.md

 * `_config.yml` contains all site configuration.
 * `_data/navigation.yml` contains site navigation as well as auto-generated sidebar yaml
-* `notebooks/` contain all course content in Jupyter notebook form
+* `notebooks/` contains all course content in Jupyter notebook form
+* `data/` contains the CSV data files used in the course textbook
+* `images/` contains images referenced in the course
+* `images/ntbk` contains images *generated* during the notebook conversion
 * `textbook/` contain notebooks converted to markdown
 * `scripts/` contains scripts to generate the textbook from the Jupyter notebooks
+* `assets/css` contains CSS for the textbook and website